 Medicaid for immigrants

 A 1996 welfare reform law stipulates that immigrants must have five years of legal U.S. residency to become eligible for federal benefits such as Medicaid.
 The good news is that some states decided to not adhere strictly to that rule, and they provide coverage through state dollars for those who meet specified income standards.

-In 2004, 23 states used state funds to cover immigrants who had been ineligible because their immigration status – including the fact that they had resided in the United States for less than five years.
-Some states have made decreases in that coverage because of budget pressures, but it’s still worth checking with your state Medicaid office.
+As of 2011, 14 states allowed the use of state funds to provide Medicaid benefits for qualified immigrants (See figure 4) who would otherwise be ineligible because their immigration status – including the fact that they had resided in the United States for less than five years.
+So if your grandmother has a limited income, don’t rule out Medicaid as an option until you check with your state Medicaid office.

 These policies provide health insurance for recent immigrants for a limited period of time – usually five years or less.
-The policies may focus on emergency benefits and may have a maximum benefit of $50,000 or $100,000 or daily limits on expenses like hospital stays.
+The policies may focus on emergency benefits and may have a maximum benefit of $50,000 or $100,000 or daily limits on expenses such as hospital stays.